Western Railway Corridor: West on Track

 West on Track was established in 2003 with the aim of reopening the western rail corridor line, for the use of passenger and freight traffic.
 Its aim was to preserve the infrastructure already in place and to seek funding for the reopening of the railway line.
-People involved in West on Track include the sociologist Fr.
-Micheál MacGréil SJ.
+People involved in West on Track included the sociologist Fr.
+Micheál MacGréil.

 Expert Working Group

-In 2005 an Expert Working Group reported on the prospects for reopening all or part of the corridor.
-In September 2006 the preservation and reclamation from encroachment of the northern section began and the Government then announced funding to begin Phase 1 (Ennis-Athenry) of the re-opening of the corridor.
+In 2005, an Expert Working Group reported on the prospects for reopening all or part of the corridor.
+In September 2006, the preservation and reclamation from encroachment of the northern section began and the government then announced funding to begin Phase 1 (Ennis-Athenry) of the re-opening of the corridor.
 The reopening of these sections was included in the Transport 21 infrastructural plan, and the National Development Plan 2007–2013 "Transforming Ireland – A Better Quality of Life for All".
 Transport 21 was the plan name given to long term public transport planning by the Irish government which fell from office in 2011.
-The plan was dropped by the Minister for Transport Leo Varadkar in 2011 and is no longer the blueprint for transport planning in Ireland.
+Transport 21 was dropped in 2011 and is no longer the blueprint for transport planning in Ireland.

 Route and services

 The Western Rail Corridor encompasses a series of railways built by various companies throughout the late 19th century, forming a south–north line from Limerick to Sligo.
 Towns along the WRC include Ennis, Gort, Athenry, Tuam and Claremorris.
 The route crosses the Dublin–Galway line at Athenry, the Dublin–Westport/Ballina line at Claremorris and joins the Dublin–Sligo line at Collooney.
 The route largely parallels the corridor served by the N17 and N18 roads.

 Passenger services between Claremorris and Collooney ended in 1963, with the section being closed completely in 1975 (the track was left in situ but severed at Collooney).
 Passenger services between Limerick and Claremorris ceased in 1976, though freight services continued for some time afterwards.

 In 1988, a new passenger service started between Limerick and Ennis operating on Tuesdays and Thursdays.
 This was expanded to Fridays and Saturdays in February 1993 and a six-day service in May 1994.
-In December 2003, a new seven train a day service started between Limerick and Ennis (connecting or continuing to/from Dublin or Limerick Junction).
+In December 2003, a new seven-train-a-day service started between Limerick and Ennis (connecting or continuing to/from Dublin or Limerick Junction).
 This was subsequently upgraded to up to 9 trains per day.

+In October 2022, Iarnród Éireann and the government, under the Department of Transport's Pathfinder Programme, announced a study for a train station to be built in Moyross, a suburb on the northside of Limerick City.
+A public consultation on its location was undertaken in mid-2024, and a planning application for the proposed Moyross station was submitted in August 2025.